danielmichaels/danielms/content/blog/06072019-http-basics.md

 - The verb - `GET`,`PUT`,`DELETE`,`POST`,`TRACE`,`CONNECT`,`OPTIONS`, or `HEAD`
 - The requested URL, typically the name of the resource plus an optional query string.
 Query strings are noted by the `?` eg. `/auth/448/yourdetails.ashx?uid=345`
 - The HTTP version in use.
-Most commonn is 1.1 and will look like this `HTTP/1.1`
+Most common is 1.1 and will look like this `HTTP/1.1`

 ```shell
 # Example request